The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Discussion of large-scale misalignment

 The geometrical toy model suggests that the misalignment angle should also depend on the heliocentric distance to the magnetic field responsible for the dust polarization signal.
 We explored this idea using the starlight polarization catalog described in \secref{ssec:stars}.
 We computed the misalignment angle between starlight polarization angles and the \Planck\ data at 353~GHz, the \HI~templates, and the \Planck\ data at 30~GHz.
 This was obtained in the 20\%~mask by sampling the starlight measurements in seven distance bins within 1~kpc from the Sun.
 The total number of selected stars is~306, corresponding to 86\% of the original catalogs of \citet{Heiles2000}, \citet{Berdyugin2001}, \citet{Berdyugin2002}, and \citet{Berdyugin2014}.

 We applied \eqref{eq:Dpsi} after projecting the starlight measurements on a {\tt{HEALPix}} grid at $N_{\rm side} = 128$.
 Before computing the misalignment angle, we averaged the Stokes parameters of those stars with Galactic coordinates falling in the same {\tt{HEALPix}} pixels.
-However, given the sparsity of stars at high Galactic latitudes~(see \figref{fig:star_hits}), this averaging effect did not strongly impact the results, as it involved double counting for only 3\% of the sample.
-We also note that stellar sparsity also represents a potential systematic bias in estimating large-scale polarization fields using stars, as some coherence from small to large scales must be assumed.
-We computed the misalignment angle for the northern and southern hemispheres separately.
+However, given the sparsity of stars at high Galactic latitudes~(see \figref{fig:star_hits}), this averaging effect did not strongly impact the results, as it involved multiple counting for only 3\% of the sample.
+We note that stellar sparsity also represents a potential systematic bias in estimating large-scale polarization fields using stars, as some coherence from small to large scales must be assumed.

+We computed the misalignment angle for the northern and southern hemispheres, separately.
 The number of bins was chosen to have a roughly homogeneous number of stars per bin while also sampling the distance range between a few tens to hundreds of parsecs.
 The upper limits of each bin were~120, 150, 190, 250, 300, 420, and 1000~pc.
 With 208 and 98~stars in the northern and southern Galactic hemispheres, respectively, seven distance bins guaranteed, on average, 30 and 14~stars per bin in the two hemispheres.

 In \figref{fig:miso_stars}, we show the misalignment angle between starlight polarization and the other tracers as a function of the average stellar distance per bin.
 Error bars on the $y$~axis represent systematic effects of \Planck\ and \HI~data and the dispersion of the starlight polarization angles.
 On the $x$~axis, the error bars indicate the distance width of each bin.
 In the bottom row of the same figure, we display the kurtosis of the corresponding NPDFs averaged between two versions of the same dataset~(e.g., PR4 and {\tt{SRoll2}} in the case of \Planck\ data at 353~GHz).
 The normalized kurtosis provide us with an indication on how much the NPDFs are peaked.
 The gray-shaded areas represent the standard deviation of the average kurtosis of a normal distribution.
 Apart from the first distance bin, all NPDFs are well-peaked around the value of~$\langle\Delta \psi\rangle_{\rm circ}$ plotted in the top row of \figref{fig:miso_stars}.